School of Management: Graduate Programs

 Departments and Faculty

 The organization of the school encourages empowerment across its constituent faculty through the disaggregation of responsibilities into departments.
-Departments work collaboratively to advance the school’s mission while simultaneously working independently toward creating specific niche and distinctive competencies to ensure students and stakeholder success within the areas that are overseen.
+Departments work collaboratively to advance the school’s mission while simultaneously working independently toward creating a specific niche and distinctive competencies to ensure student and stakeholder success within the areas that are overseen.

 Each department includes faculty members from all campus locations where the School of Management delivers its academic programs.
 This ensures a broad and diverse set of perspectives that impact positively on (a) curriculum development that includes a strong and uniform core component that forms the common experience for all students, regardless of location, and (b) highly contextualized curriculum elements embedded throughout the courses that are localized to the specific needs of the local business community where the program is delivered.